Kayaks can put you in positions few hunters can reach

 HOW — Floating or drifting

-LAUNCH — Hookerton or Snow Hill are the closest public ramps on Contentena Creek, but opportunities to dump in exist along stretches of Contentena Creek, plus the Neuse and Little rivers.
+LAUNCH — Hookerton or Snow Hill are the closest public ramps on Contentnea Creek, but opportunities to dump in exist along stretches of Contentnea Creek, plus the Neuse and Little rivers.

 INSIDER TIP — Drift along close to the bank, watching the river margins ahead, and look closely behind downed trees for ducks to pop out at close range.